 First-Ever Coral Recovery Plan Gets Buy-In

-Hawai‘i and the NOAA Coral Program’s cooperative agreement made this possible.
+The Takeaway: Hawai‘i and the NOAA Coral Program’s cooperative agreement made this possible.
 Network of no-take zones and fishery management areas represent top two recommendations.

 Coral bleaching is causing devastating impacts in the Pacific, but a Coral Bleaching Recovery Plan highlights local actions to help injured reefs bounce back and at-risk corals grow and reproduce.